Massillon Museum Accessibility Statement

 - Our elevator services all floors open to the public

-- Wheelchairs are able to be borrowed at the front desk located on the first floor
+- Gallery stools are able to be borrowed from the Main Gallery on the first floor

 If you need accommodations for a disability, including assistive tours or ASL interpretation, please email Accessibility@MassillonMuseum.org or call 330-833-4061.
 Please allow a minimum of four weeks' notice.